qfpl/state-machine-testing-course/level00/README.md

 # Level00

 This level is a terse introduction to 'property-based testing'.
+If you're already comfortable with property-based testing and writing your own generators, feel free to move on to Level01.

 A significant feature of property-based testing is the randomised generation of inputs for a given test.